arve0/master/thesis_web.md

 socket interface, meaning one send bytes over a network interface.
 This is very similar to how one can write bytes to a file, but in addition the socket interface can respond and send bytes back.
-The network interface runs on TCP port 8895 and one may communicate locally or over TCP/IP network.
+The network interface runs on TCP port 8895 and one may communicate locally or over a TCP/IP network.
 A set of 44 commands are available, but only three of them are intresting for the purpose of controlling scans; load, autofocusscan and startscan.
-More details on the interface can be read in the manual [@sieckmann_cam_2013] or by studying the source code of the Python package leicacam [@seljebu_leicacam_2015].
+More details on the interface can be found in the manual [@sieckmann_cam_2013] or by studying the source code of the Python package leicacam [@seljebu_leicacam_2015].
 Code block \ref{lst:cam} show how one can communicate with the microscope in Python.